nrsyed/nrsyed.com/content/blog/pb-scraper.md

 forum is organized and 2) decide how to represent this structure in a SQL database, which is where we're going to store the information extracted by the scraper.

+I won't provide a link to an actual ProBoards forum in this post, but there is a [directory of all ProBoards forums][13] you can use to look at some forums yourself.

 <span id="forum_schema_img" />
 {{< figure